palomachain/docs/src/guide/develop/quick-start/paloma-js/getting-started.md

    npm install --save isomorphic-fetch
    ```

-2. Open your `index.js` file in a code editor and input the following to initialize the LCD:
+2. Open your `index.js` file in a code editor and input the following to initialize the LCD.
+Check the [available networks](../../../resources/networks.md) to chose the right `chainID`:

    ```ts
    import fetch from "isomorphic-fetch";